enst80/mediawiki-extensions-Auth_remoteuser/README.md

 source.
 This can be anything ranging from webserver environment variables to request headers to arbitrary external sources if at least the remote user name maps to an existing user name in the local wiki database (or it can be created if the extension was instructed to do so).
+The external source takes total responsibility in authenticating an authorized user.
 Because it is implemented as a SessionProvider in MediaWikis AuthManager stack, which was introduced with MediaWiki 1.27, you need a version of Auth_remoteuser below 2.0.0 to use this extension in MediaWiki 1.26 and below.